-If you’ll circle the two little words “may believe.”
-As we walk through this passage, every time the world “believe” or “faith” comes up, I want you to circle it because later today you can go back through and see there is something important about believe.
+And if you’ll circle the two little words “may believe.”
+As we walk through this passage, every time the world “believe” or “faith” comes up, I want you to circle it because later today you can go back through and see there is something important about “believe.”

-Often when difficult things come into our life and Jesus calls us to follow him, the two responses are fear to follow or unfounded bravado.
-“Okay I’m a victim, if God calls me to do it, I’m better than other people.
-Let’s just go die.”
-Neither of those are genuine.
+Often when difficult things come into our life and Jesus calls us to follow Him, the two responses are fear: I’m afraid to follow, or unfounded bravado: Okay, I’m a victim, if God calls me to do it, I’m better than other people, let’s just go die.
+Neither of those is genuine.

 That little statement about if you’re walking in the daylight, naturally speaking, you can see stuff.
 You won’t fall, but if you’re walking at night you stumble over stuff.

 These are some of the people that are absolutely the most devoted and committed followers.
-I want to remind you of that because what he’s going to do in their life and what he is doing in some of your lives right now is only what he does in people that he has a lot of trust in.
+And I want to remind you of that because what He’s going to do in their life and what He is doing in some of your lives right now is only what He does in people that He has a lot of trust in.

-They lived during a time where life doesn’t make sense.
-If Jesus really loves me, he would have come, but he didn’t come and their brother died.
-They are sad and are mourning.
-They’re questioning God’s love.
-They’re questioning whether they can trust him in the future.
+Because they lived during a time where life doesn’t make sense: If Jesus really loves me, He would have come.
+And guess what?
+He didn’t come and their brother died.
+And they are sad and they’re mourning, and they’re questioning God’s love.
+They’re questioning whether they can trust Him in the future.

-After this delayed response, that we learn wasn’t an accident or that he was too busy, Jesus chose not to respond and fix their problem.
-He’s going to come because his strategy is to give them something better than just fixing their life.
+And so, now, after this delayed response, that we learn wasn’t an accident, it wasn’t because He was busy, He chose not to respond and fix their problem.
+And now He’s going to come because His strategy is to give them something better than just fixing their life.

-Now, this is the first encounter that Martha has and is very direct with Jesus.
-Lord, Martha said to Jesus, if you had been here my brother would not have died.
+Now, this is the first encounter that Martha has and is very direct with Jesus. “’Lord,’ Martha said to Jesus, ’if You had been here my brother would not have died.’”
 What’s she really saying?
-I thought you loved me!
+I thought You loved me!
 You said to ask, seek, and knock.
-I sat through a lot of those, you know, the Sermons on the Mount.
+I sat through you know, the Sermon on the Mount.
 I was there.
 I’ve heard Your messages.
 I asked; I sought; I knocked.
 If You would have come, he’d have been alive.
 We had a big problem, I thought You cared and You didn’t show up.

 You ever feel like saying that to God?
 See, what I like is she’s honest.
-She is also shrewd because she realizes she’s seen him do some amazing things; so, she’s going to voice her disappointment but then she’s going to couch it in I know you might have another really good plan B.
+Now, she is also shrewd because she realizes she’s seen Him do some amazing things; so, she’s going to voice her disappointment but then she’s going to couch it in I know you might have another really good plan B.

 You have to circle a few “believes” in your text, don’t you?
 So often, what we want is God to be our self-help genie to make our life work out.

 I had a situation about six or seven years ago that wasn’t just like a month or two but it was a journey of a few years.

 I had made a really big decision, at least on our part, to leave where I was comfortable and move to Atlanta and join an organization that I thought a lot of.

-Six or seven months into it, Living the Edge went and it was healthy and had enough funds.
-I remember when our Chief Operating Officer, at the time, called me and said, we have three days left of cash and we’re going to have to close the doors.
+And six or seven months into it, Living the Edge went and it was healthy and had enough funds.
+I remember when our Chief Operating Officer, at the time, called me and said, “We have three days left of cash and we’re going to have to close the doors.”

 On the way there I could give you a long litany of things like the car that was shipped here was in a wreck; my wife had oral surgery and it didn’t work; her mouth got infected and she was in pain; she had another oral surgery; and it didn’t work and it was infected.
 I got a wife that’s crying herself to sleep.
 I’ve left all my kids and all my family for what looked good.
 For six or seven months, everything is down and to the left.

-I can’t tell you how long, I just lived in John 11 and what I realized and wrote in my journal is rather than solving the problem in the life of Mary and Martha, he revealed to them the author of life.
+I can’t tell you how long, I just lived in John 11 and what I realized – eventually I wrote in my journal – is rather than solving the problem in the life of Mary and Martha, He revealed to them the author of life.